Chicken, Main

 Quick-and-easy five-spice chicken

-I used to be a firm believer that more time = more flavor (which still does apply to some dishes!).
+I used to be a firm believer that more time equalled more flavor (which technically does apply in most cases).
 But knowing that life happens, we sometimes find ourselves in a time crunch and are still in need of a flavor-packed, satisfying meal.

 This five-spice chicken is the perfect recipe idea for those busy nights!